mtlynch/screenjournal/README.md

 ### Environment variables

-You can adjust behavior of the Docker container by passing these parameters with `docker run -e`:

 | Environment Variable | Meaning                                                                                                         |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- |
 | `PORT`               | TCP port on which to listen for HTTP connections (defaults to 3001).                                            |